 Before the publication, European Review for Medical and Pharmacological Sciences sends the final galley proof in which only missed misstatements in the previous galley proof can be corrected.

 The accepted articles must be payed before the publication and not over 6 months, otherwise, it will be withdrawn.

 Abstracts of the articles will appear 50-60 days after acceptance in the European Review for Medical and Pharmacological Sciences Forthcoming section.
 Abstracts of the articles are, therefore, available as soon as they are ready, without having to wait for the next scheduled print issue.
 The nature of Early View articles means that they do not yet have volume, issue or page numbers, so Early View articles cannot be cited in the traditional way.
 They are, therefore, given a Digital Identifier Number (Ahead of print ID: ERMPS), which allows the article to be cited and tracked before it is allocated to an issue.
-Forthcoming article is also a way to know if a paper has been accepted.

 Paper reprints shall be charged.
 Electronic offprints are sent to the first Author at his/her first email address on the title page of the paper, on request.
 For this reason, please ensure that the name, address and email address of the corresponding Author are clearly indicated on the manuscript title page if he/she is not the first Author of the paper.

 You can contact Gianni Lombardi (email@example.com).
 Our team will be able to provide advice and quotations for supplements.